juanfrantomas/bigtech-dsa-challenge/HOWTO.md

    * `notes.md` → space for your explanations and theory.
    * `examples.ts` → small TypeScript demos of the DSA concept.
    * `solutions.ts` → your LeetCode solutions for the day.
+   * `solutions.test.ts` → your LeetCode solution tests for the day.

 3. Prevents overwriting if the folder already exists.
 4. Prints a confirmation message and a **git command hint** to commit progress.